What Is Distilled Water Vs Purified

 Distilled water and purified water are both types of water that go through different processes to make them safe to consume.
 While both methods make the water safe to drink, there are some important differences between distilled and purified water.
 Distilled water is created by boiling water and then condensing the steam into a clean container, leaving all the impurities behind.
 This process removes all of the minerals and bacteria from the water, making it pure but also slightly acidic.
 Purified water goes through a process known as reverse osmosis which filters out impurities from the water using a semi-permeable membrane.
 This process removes contaminants such as heavy metals and other particles, but will leave behind trace minerals in the purified water.

-See also How To Clean Water Distiller
+See also How To Triple Distill

 The main difference between distilled and purified water is in the taste of each one.
 Distilled water has a flat taste due to its lack of minerals, while purified water retains some of its original mineral content which gives it a slightly different flavor.
 Another key difference is that distilled water can be used for medical purposes such as kidney dialysis, while purified drinking-water is not suitable for this purpose since it still contains some contaminants that could be harmful to patients with compromised immune systems.